Hederarch/ItB-Mod-Pilots/README.md

 # Hedera's Pilot Testfire
 Thanks for testing my mods!

+Not a valid modpack yet, the folders need to be individually inserted into the game's mods folder.

 Feedback is preferred on the relevant channels of the official discord (or the specialized thread if that's still available): https://discord.gg/xRxPAb87JW

 Check the Issues tab for known bugs that are being worked on.

-Not a valid modpack yet, the folders need to be individually inserted into the game's mods folder.
+Looking for my mechs?
+You can find them here: https://github.com/Hederarch/ItB-Mod-Squads

 *(also these do require the Into the Breach modloader.
 That shouldn't be a problem for most people but download it if you don't have it.)*